 We engage in mineral exploration, which is highly speculative in nature, involves many risks and frequently is nonproductive.
-Our exploration programs, which involve significant capital expenditures, may fail to result in the expansion of our reserves or replacement of reserves depleted by current production.
-If we do not establish new reserves, we will not be able to sustain our current level of production beyond the remaining life of existing mines.
+Our exploration programs, which involve significant capital expenditures, may fail to result in the expansion or replacement of reserves depleted by current production.
+If we do not develop new reserves, we will not be able to sustain our current level of production beyond the remaining life of our existing mines.

-Even if we discover minerals, we remain subject to drilling and production risks, which could adversely affect the mining process.
+Even if we discover mineral deposits, we remain subject to drilling and production risks, which could adversely affect the mining process.

-Once we discover minerals, it can take us a number of years from the initial phases of drilling until production is possible, during which the economic feasibility of production may change.
+Once we discover mineral deposits, it can take us a number of years from the initial phases of drilling until production is possible, during which the economic feasibility of production may change.
 It takes substantial time and expenditures to:

-- Ÿ establish ore reserves through drilling; - Ÿ determine appropriate metallurgical processes for optimizing the recovery of metal contained in ore; - $\ddot{\mathbf{Y}}$ obtain the ore or extract the metals from the ore; and - Ÿ construct mining and processing facilities for greenfield properties.
+• establish ore reserves through drilling;

+- determine appropriate mining and metallurgical processes for optimizing the recovery of metal contained in ore; - · obtain environmental and other licenses; - construct mining and processing facilities for greenfield properties; and - obtain the ore or extract the metals from the ore.